vigetlabs/microcosm/README.md

 ## Documentation

+**Check out the [docs folder](docs).** This includes high level overviews of framework architecture, guides, and API documentation for the individual components of Microcosm.

+### Guides

 [The Overview](docs/guides/01-overview.md) is a great place to start.
 With that background, [Design](docs/design.md) may help to provide an additional high level overview of how things work.
 Beyond that, check out [the example apps](examples).

-There is documentation [here](docs).
-This includes high level overviews of framework architecture, guides, and API documentation for the individual components of Microcosm.

 ## Inspiration